huulie/NU-MOD2_FinalAssignment/README.md

 ## FileTransfer client
 - download the FileTransferClient-1.0.0.jar and all other files with client in their names (see _releases_)
-- start the server by excuting client (or on windows: client.bat)
+- start the server by navigating to the folder containing the FileTransferClient-1.0.0.jar.
+Then type: `java -jar FileTransferClient-1.0.0.jar` and answer the questions in the terminal.